samuelborrasca/plugdata-plugin-export/README.md

 Note: this is currently still in development, don't use this in production yet!

 1. Fork this repository.
+2. Click on the "Actions" tab and enable github actions
-2. Add your patch files and plugin definitions to config.json.
+3. Add your patch files and plugin definitions to config.json.
-3. Wait for GitHub Actions to complete the build.
+4. Wait for GitHub Actions to complete the build.
-4. Download your VST3 / AU / CLAP / LV2 / Standalone plugins!
+5. Download your VST3 / AU / CLAP / LV2 / Standalone plugins!

 # Config syntax